 4 Ways to Burn Calories During the Big Game

 And these party snacks and buffet items are not typically fresh veggies and salads.
-Among the most popular Big Game foods are pizza, mozzarella sticks, chicken wings, chips and cheese dips.
+Among the most festive of foods are pizza, mozzarella sticks, chicken wings, chips and cheese dips.

 - Dance along to the halftime show.
 The halftime show also features a short but exciting concert of great musical performances.
 So, push back the furniture and spend halftime busting out your best dance moves.
 It will raise your heart rate and help counter some of those extra calories.